Sonukumar04/Sonukumar04/README.md

 - 👋 Hi, I’m @Sonukumar04
-- 👀 I’m interested in Web development.
+- 👀 I’m interested in Web development and Software Testing
 - 🌱 I’m currently learning javascript and SQL.
 - 💞️ I’m looking for job.
 - 📫 How to reach me sonu.r.k31@gmail.com